 Art, Math and Science at first seem like very different subjects, but they are related in variety of ways.
 Experience the relationship between math and art by creating beautiful curves using series of straight lines.

-go to site Line Art
+click Line Art

-go to link Make Curves Using Straight Lines
+source link Make Curves Using Straight Lines

 Connect regularly spaced dots using a ruler to create geometric patterns.
 Systematically placed straight lines can produce outlines of beautiful curves.